SrushtiSurwase-14/SrushtiSurwase-14/README.md

 ## 🙋‍♀️ About Me

 Final-year **AI & Data Science** undergraduate at Late G.N.
 Sapkal College of Engineering, Nashik, who treats every dataset like it has a business decision hiding inside it.
-I've spent the last two internships turning raw, messy, 50K+ record datasets into Power BI dashboards that non-technical stakeholders actually act on — and the last year building multi-agent AI systems and ML pipelines that go beyond notebook demos.
+I've turned raw, messy, 50K+ record datasets into Power BI dashboards that non-technical stakeholders actually act on, and designed backend architecture for a startup product feature from scratch — the last year has been about building AI systems that go beyond notebook demos.

 - 🔭 **Building:** ORACLE — a distributed multi-agent research engine with orchestration, fact-verification & synthesis agents
+- ⚙️ **Shipped:** backend scaling architecture (load balancer, Redis, read replicas, message queues) and a "Daily Priority Deck" feature for a startup product
 - 🌾 **Shipped:** an end-to-end crop yield prediction system (Random Forest + XGBoost + CNN leaf-disease detection) with a multilingual UI for rural farmer access
 - 💼 **Open to:** Data Analyst, Data Science, and Backend Development internships
 - 🎯 **Superpower:** taking a 50,000-record mess and making it boardroom-ready in days, not weeks